-As of 31 December 2022, there were three MEDIUM Net Risks on the Trustees Risk Register as follows:
+As of 31 December 2023, there were three MEDIUM and two LOW Net Risks on the Trustees Risk Register.
+The MEDIUM Net Risks are as follows:

-1. Risk that reviews of the profession or competing regulatory drivers will result in the EngC's regulatory function and its registers being removed or developed by an alternative body.
+Risk that reviews of the profession or competing regulatory drivers will result in the EngC's regulatory function and its registers being removed or developed by an alternative body.